Addiction Recovery in Toledo OH

 There are two major types of treatment, outpatient and inpatient.
-Whether you choose inpatient or outpatient care, your recovery process won’t be just a week or two kind of thing.
-It may take months for you to completely recover, and it’s important to see it through to the end and take as much time as you need.
+Whether you choose inpatient or outpatient care, your recovery process won't be just a week or two kind of thing.
+It may take months for you to completely recover, and it's important to see it through to the end and take as much time as you need.
 The important thing is to get you completely recovered, not finish within a certain, arbitrary time period.
-Inpatient programs, or residential programs, ensure you can recover as quickly as possible on our centers’ campuses, away from the distractions and temptations of your normal, everyday life.
+Inpatient programs, or residential programs, ensure you can recover as quickly as possible at centers and campuses, away from the distractions and temptations of your normal, everyday life.
 Outpatient care, on the other hand, is care from your own home.
 While some patients prefer outpatient, inpatient is the recommended form of treatment.
 While it sounds like isolation, it is not.
-You keep your support structure made up of friends and family, while adding to it with fellow patients and our staff.
+You keep your support structure made up of friends and family, fellow patients and staff.

 What is the process?

-We start you off with a full medical examination.
-This allows us to identify any health issues you may be suffering as a result of your substance abuse.
+They start you off with a full medical examination.
+This allows them to identify any health issues you may be suffering as a result of your substance abuse.
 Those will be treated, along with any mental health issues.
-It also gives us an idea of what your body can take and how best to treat your addiction recovery without harming your health.
+It also gives you an idea of what your body can take and how best to treat your addiction recovery without harming your health.

 What else is there?

 They also offer both group support and individual therapy.
 Some people are naturally shy and uncomfortable sharing their problems with others, and for those types of people, we have individual therapy.
 Others may prefer the group support system.
 Regardless, both types of therapy are regularly available to all patients.
 It's also good to continue this therapy even after you finish your recovery process, as it will help you maintain your freedom from the drug without worrying about a relapse.